Medically reviewed by Drugs.com. Last updated on Jan 1, 2023.

 No specific laboratory tests are deemed essential for the management of patients on selegiline.
 Periodic routine evaluation of all patients, however, is appropriate.

 The occurrence of stupor, muscular rigidity, severe agitation, and elevated temperature has been reported in some patients receiving the combination of selegiline and meperidine.
 Symptoms usually resolve over days when the combination is discontinued.
 This is typical of the interaction of meperidine and MAOIs.
 Other serious reactions (including severe agitation, hallucinations, and death) have been reported in patients receiving this combination (see CONTRAINDICATIONS).
 Severe toxicity has also been reported in patients receiving the combination of tricyclic antidepressants and selegiline and selective serotonin reuptake inhibitors and selegiline.
-(See WARNINGS for details.)
+(See WARNING for details.)
 One case of hypertensive crisis has been reported in a patient taking the recommended doses of selegiline and a sympathomimetic medication (ephedrine).

 Carcinogenesis, Mutagenesis, and Impairment of Fertility